moshebl90/whisper_speech_to_text/README.md

 	 - A detailed transcription with speaker labels.
 	 - The RTTM file, which marks the start and end times of each speaker segment.
 	 - Enhanced audio files corresponding to each speaker. (still on dev phase)

+## Upcoming Features

+**The following features are planned for future updates:**

+1.	**Refine Output for Typo Corrections Using LLaMA 3.1:**
+	 - After the transcription process, LLaMA 3.1 will be used to refine the text by correcting any typographical errors and improving overall sentence structure and clarity.
+This ensures a more polished and accurate transcription output.
+2.	**Sentiment Analysis Based on Audio Emotions:**
+	 - In addition to transcribing speech, a sentiment analysis feature will be added to detect emotional tone (e.g., happiness, sadness, anger) from the audio using emotion-detection models.
+This will provide a richer context to the transcription by capturing the emotional state of each speaker.